 - Briefly explain bearing preload and how it can cause your spindle bearings to get too warm after you’ve installed a belt drive or taken your head apart for some other reason.

-The belt drive kit for my mini-mill was made by the Steele Company.
-It cost about $130 and you can either buy one from them or LittleMachineShop.com.
+The belt drive kit for my mini-mill was made by the Steele Company which no longer seems to sell them.
+You can buy a nearly identical one from LittleMachineShop.com for about $155.
 It’s pretty easy to install and will probably take about 20-40 minutes.
 You can also find plans and instructions on the net if you would like to build your own.
 If you can make a pulley on a lathe then it shouldn’t be too hard.

 There are some good reasons for installing a belt drive: